uktrade/django-log-formatter-asim/README.md

 > This could include secrets, such as AWS Access Keys, private HTTP Request data, or personally identifiable information.
 > This setting is not recommended for a production environment.

+`DLFA_DATADOG_ERROR_TRACKING_FOR_LOGS` - By default the [required attributes for Datadog Error Tracking for Logs](https://docs.datadoghq.com/logs/error_tracking/backend/?tab=serilog#attributes-for-error-tracking) are not included.
+You can include these by setting this to `True`.
+This will surface error logs as errors in Datadog, similarly to Sentry.

 ### Serialisation behaviour

 The package provides one `logging.Formatter` class, `ASIMFormatter` which routes log messages to a serialiser